loveencounterflow/dbay/README.md

 #                     ^^^^^^^^        ^^^^^^^^^^   ^^^^^^^^^
 ```

 <details><summary><ins>As stated above, DBay does not strive to implement full SQL statement generation.
-And
-even if one wanted to only generate SQL <code>insert</code> statements, one would still have to implement
+Even if one wanted to only generate SQL <code>insert</code> statements, one would still have to implement
 almost all of SQL, as is evidenced by the screenshot of the <a
 href=https://sqlite.org/lang_insert.html>SQLite <code>insert</code> Statement Railroad Diagram</a> that will
 be displayed when clicking/tapping on this paragraph.</ins></summary> <img alt='SQLite Insert Statement